Russia says U.S. denied visas to UN delegation, Kremlin teases ‘tough’ response

 “This certainly requires a rather tough reaction from Moscow … and from the U.N.,” Mr. Peskov said, Russian government-run outlets reported.

 Russia media reported Tuesday that 10 members of the country’s delegation to the U.N.
-General Assembly were denied visas by the U.S., effectively preventing them from attending gathering this week at the international organization’s headquarters in New York.
+General Assembly were denied visas by the U.S., effectively preventing them from traveling this week to the international organization’s headquarters in New York.

 “This is an outrageous example of disrespect by the United States of America for UN members, as well as failure to fulfill its obligations as a country hosting the world organization,” Russian Ministry of Foreign Affairs spokeswoman Maria Zakharova said in a Facebook post.